ministryofjustice/opg-modernising-lpa/docs/runbooks/manage_maintenance_mode.md

 ### Local Command Line

-To turn on maintenance mode for both the use and view front ends
+To turn on maintenance mode from the command line, run the following command:

 ``` bash
 aws-vault exec mod-lpa-prod -- ./scripts/manage_maintenance.sh \